mintdexdev/react/notes.md

 - reuse previously completed work
 - assign abort work of its not longer needed

+## State Management

+ used to avoid prop-drilling

-## Context API
+### Context API
   - createContext():
   - .Provider? provide data to children